 There are several factors to consider when deciding if repair or replacement is the best decision for a failing motor.
-Many facility managers believe that if the motor is larger than 15 horsepower, it is more cost effective to repair it.
+Many facility managers believe that if the motor is larger than 15 horsepower, it is more cost-effective to repair it.
 Although this may be true when thinking about the initial cost, replacement with a motor that is energy-efficient makes much more sense in some situations.

 A factor worth considering is if there will be degradation of a repaired motor’s efficiency, although motor repairs can improve efficiency a bit in some cases if done properly.
-There are field surveys which indicate that after repair, motor efficiency may be reduced by two percent.
+There are field surveys that indicate that after a repair, motor efficiency may be reduced by two percent.
 Less efficiency means greater consumption of energy and an increased cost of operation.
 The effects of motor repair on efficiency can vary widely depending on the quality of the repair.

-Replacement may be better than repair in some cases due to the fact that in many commercial applications, the purchase price of the motor is only a small fraction of the total cost of owning and operating the motor over its entire lifecycle.
-The motor’s purchase price amounts to approximately 5% of cost during the motor’s lifecycle.
+The replacement may be better than repair in some cases due to the fact that in many commercial applications, the purchase price of the motor is only a small fraction of the total cost of owning and operating the motor over its entire lifecycle.
+The motor’s purchase price amounts to approximately 5% of the cost during the motor’s lifecycle.
 However, electricity purchases make-up over 90% of the cost.
 In this case, it may make more sense to replace a failing motor with an efficiency unit that reduces the motor’s lifecycle costs by cutting energy costs.